Main illustration: James Heimer

 “Involving the customer in the resolution can help them empathize with you and even strengthen the customer relationship”

-Using positive language to ask things like, “What do you think would be a fair solution?” and “How does that sound to you?” can bring customers into the conversation.
-It also communicates that you take customer satisfaction seriously.
+Using positive language to ask things like, “What do you think would be a fair solution?” and “How does that sound to you?” can bring customers into the conversation; this communicates that you take customer satisfaction seriously.
+You can also refer customers to resources in your knowledge base which can be another avenue of assistance.

 Inevitably there will be times when a hard line has to be drawn and you will need to push back.
 But when you involve the customer in finding alternative solutions, it can be the catalyst for both sides to take a pragmatic approach to difficult situations.